 My latest book is Give Children the Vote: On Democratizing Democracy (Bloomsbury 2022).
 It argues that denying children the vote in democratic societies is both unjust and counterproductive.
 Using political philosophy, history, and childhood studies, it responds to the major objections made to children’s suffrage and shows why ageless enfranchisement is in reality both important for democracy and beneficial for both children and societies.
 It also makes the childist case that, just as with other enfranchised groups over history, children’s suffrage would lead to stronger democratic norms and structures.

-I am co-editor with Sarada Balagopalan and Karen Wells of The Bloomsbury Handbook of Theories in Childhood Studies (Bloomsbury 2023, forthcoming), a 26-chapter volume by leading global experts that advances cutting-edge theoretical work in the field of childhood studies.
+I am co-editor with Sarada Balagopalan and Karen Wells of The Bloomsbury Handbook of Theories in Childhood Studies (Bloomsbury 2023), a 26-chapter volume by leading global experts that advances cutting-edge theoretical work in the field of childhood studies.
+Chapters cover a wide range of theorizations in childhood studies from feminism, decolonialism, and queer theory to critical race studies, posthumanism, childism and much else.

 I am also editor of Exploring Children’s Suffrage: Interdisciplinary Perspectives on Ageless Voting (Palgrave Macmillan 2023), a multidisciplinary study of ageless enfranchisement by leading political scientists, philosophers, sociologists, historians, economists, medical researchers, legal scholars, and others.
 And I am co-editor with Tanu Biswas of a forthcoming five-article special issue of the journal Children & Society (2023) on the theme of “Childism.”